Ashes (2026 film)

-A Mouthful of Ash (Ceniza en la boca) is an upcoming drama film directed by Diego Luna based on the novel by Brenda Navarro.
+Ashes or A Mouthful of Ash (Ceniza en la boca) is a 2026 drama film directed by Diego Luna, co-written with Abia Castillo and Diego Rabasa, and based on the same name novel by Brenda Navarro.
 A Mexican-Spanish co-production, its cast is led by Anna Díaz and Adriana Paz.

+The film had its world premiere at the Special Screening section of the 79th Cannes Film Festival on 13 May 2026.

 Plot

 21-year-old Lucila moves to Spain with her brother Diego to reunite with her mother Isabel, who settled there eight years prior.